Virginia C. Trimble papers

 During her college years in William Smith, she was active in field hockey and basketball.
 She was also part of the Glee Club, yearbook staff, and Student Government.

 After graduating from William Smith College Trimble did her graduate night study from Carnegie-Mellon Institute in design and sketching, 1928-1930.
-Her first job in 1926 was secretary to the publicity director at Joseph Horne Company, a large department store in Pittsburgh, Pa.
+Her first job in 1926 was secretary to the publicity director at Joseph Horne Company, a large department store in Pittsburgh, Pennsylvania.
 She went on to be the assistant director of publicity before being named the Director of Special Events.
 During her 38-year successful business career, she was named "Advertising Woman of the Year" by Pittsburgh Advertising Club in 1959, President of Altrusa International, a service club for professional women, Director of Fashion Group International, and an active member of Women's City Club of Pittsburgh, Southwest Indian Association and the Carnegie Institute.
 Trimble retired in 1964.

 Even after her retirement, she was the Chairperson for her 50th Reunion for the class of 1925 in 1975.
 Also, she was a generous and faithful donor to the Alumnae Fund and Capital Campaigns I, II and III.